grassjelly/daisy/README.md

 ```

 #### 3.2 Dockerizing ROS2 workspaces (without src in git)
 This is a wrapper to [vcs-tool](https://github.com/dirk-thomas/vcstool#export-set-of-repositories) `export` command.
-If you're Dockerizing the ROS2 workspace and pushing it in a git repository without the source codes in src, use `daisy-export` to record all the local repositories found in your src directory. `daisy-build` will automatically download all the repositories if an install.repos is found on the workspace.
+If you're Dockerizing your ROS2 workspace and pushing it in a git repository without the source codes in src, use `daisy-export` to record all the local repositories found in your src directory. `daisy-build` will automatically download all the repositories if an install.repos is found on the workspace.

 Run:
 ```